A B O U T

 Please inquire to see more about shows and awards.

-I work in whatever medium I think expresses my ideas at a particular time most succinctly.
+I work in whatever medium I think expresses my ideas at a particular time most succinctly and always in a way that responds to whatever current circumstances I find myself in.
+Fluidity and flux.

 I am passionate about recycling things...sometime using previous works and often choosing objects that carry the human touch, a memory held, that 'human stain'.
 Again and again I find myself returning to transforming and perhaps therefore redeeming the disregarded, the everyday object.
 Clothing, household items, building materials, found things, the mundane, the overlooked, the domestic, the mechanical.